commoncrawl/cc-pyspark/README.md

 - download the [latest table schema as JSON](https://github.com/commoncrawl/cc-index-table/blob/master/src/main/resources/schema/cc-index-schema-flat.json)
 - and use it by adding the command-line argument `--table_schema cc-index-schema-flat.json`.

+### Using FastWARC to parse WARC files

+> [FastWARC](https://resiliparse.chatnoir.eu/en/latest/man/fastwarc.html) is a high-performance WARC parsing library for Python written in C++/Cython.
+The API is inspired in large parts by WARCIO, but does not aim at being a drop-in replacement.

+Replacing [FastWARC](https://resiliparse.chatnoir.eu/en/latest/man/fastwarc.html) can speed up job execution by 25% if little custom computations are done and most of the time is spent for parsing WARC files.

+To use FastWARC
+- the job class must inherit from [CCFastWarcSparkJob](./sparkcc_fastwarc.py) instead of [CCSparkJob](./sparkcc.py).
+See [ServerCountFastWarcJob](./server_count_fastwarc.py) for an example.
+- when running the job in a Spark cluster, `sparkcc_fastwarc.py` must be passed via `--py-files` in addition to `sparkcc.py` and further job-specific Python files.
+See also [running in a Spark cluster](#running-in-spark-cluster-over-large-amounts-of-data).

+Some differences between the warcio and FastWARC APIs are hidden from the user in methods implemented in [CCSparkJob](./sparkcc.py) and [CCFastWarcSparkJob](./sparkcc_fastwarc.py) respectively.
+These methods allow to access WARC or HTTP headers and the payload stream in a unique way, regardless of whether warcio or FastWARC are used.

+However, it's recommended that you carefully verify that your custom job implementation works in combination with FastWARC.
+There are subtle differences between the warcio and FastWARC APIs, including the underlying classes (WARC/HTTP headers and stream implementations).
+In addition, FastWARC does not support for legacy ARC files and does not automatically decode HTTP content and transfer encodings (see [Resiliparse HTTP Tools](https://resiliparse.chatnoir.eu/en/latest/man/parse/http.html#read-chunked-http-payloads)).
+While content and transfer encodings are already decoded in Common Crawl WARC files, this may not be the case for WARC files from other sources.
+See also [WARC 1.1 specification, http/https response records](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/#http-and-https-schemes).

 ## Credits

 Examples are originally ported from Stephen Merity's [cc-mrjob](https://github.com/commoncrawl/cc-mrjob/) with the following changes and upgrades:
 * based on Apache Spark (instead of [mrjob](https://mrjob.readthedocs.io/))
 * [boto3](https://boto3.readthedocs.io/) supporting multi-part download of data from S3
-* [warcio](https://github.com/webrecorder/warcio) a Python 2 and Python 3 compatible module to access WARC files
+* [warcio](https://github.com/webrecorder/warcio) a Python 2 and Python 3 compatible module for accessing WARC files

 Further inspirations are taken from
 * [cosr-back](https://github.com/commonsearch/cosr-back) written by Sylvain Zimmer for [Common Search](https://web.archive.org/web/20171117073653/https://about.commonsearch.org/).
-You definitely should have a look at it if you need a more sophisticated WARC processor (including a HTML parser for example).
+You should definitely take a look at it if you need a more sophisticated WARC processor (including an HTML parser for example).
 * Mark Litwintschik's blog post [Analysing Petabytes of Websites](https://tech.marksblogg.com/petabytes-of-website-data-spark-emr.html)